 While some scents are crowd pleasers all year round, we have a selection of scents who skyrocket in popularity seasonally.
-And given that we’re about half way through Winter, we figured it would make sense to dive into what makes Skye Candles winter scents, “winter”.
+And given that winter is now in full swing, we figured it would make sense to dive into what makes Skye Candles winter scents, “winter”.

 Winter Warmer & Cinnamon

 We’ll start with the obvious one – Winter Warmer.
 It is in the name.
 But why?

 The Winter Warmer is a blend of cinnamon, orange and cloves.
 This combination became synonymous with Christmas, be it through cinnamon sticks and dried orange slices used as natural tree decorations, or their delicious flavours adding flavour to mulled punch, wine or any other variations of the drink you might know and like.
 However, since the Christmas tree tradition as we know it only dates back to 16th century Germany and mulled wine goes all the way to 2nd century Roman, we’ll go with the mulled wine origin.
 The Romans used to heat up their red wine and add the fruit slices and spices for added antioxidants to keep them healthy and warm throughout winter.
 The drink became popular in different variations across the centuries all around Europe and Northern America.
 We have to say we are big fans of the combination ourselves, be it in a warm mug or a candle tumbler.